 Course Description

-Good practice for digital sustainability involves the application and adaptation of an array of skills that accumulate through exposure and experience, and that evolve in response to technological change.
-Digital sustainability is grounded in standards that inform and reflect good practice.
-Students in this seminar will explore core concepts and capabilities of digital practice as illustrated by scenarios, examples, and demonstrations with hands-on components in small groups.
-This seminar assures familiarity with digital content (personal or organizational) and curiosity about the opportunities and implications of digital sustainability.
+Students in this seminar will explore digital practice as illustrated by scenarios, examples, and demonstrations with hands-on components in small groups.
+This seminar builds familiarity with the long-term care of digital content (personal or organizational) and encourages curiosity about the opportunities and implications of digital sustainability.

 Faculty